-The setting is the 11th century Colditz Castle located near the town of Leipzig, Dresden.
+The setting of this particularly is the 11th century Colditz Castle located near the town of Leipzig, Dresden.
 Between 1940 and its liberation in 1945, it was used by the Nazis to keep thousands of troublesome, incorrigible prisoners of war who had often escaped from other camps previously under lock and key.
 They were placed in this formidable and imposing building because it was believed to be ‘unescapable’ due to it being situated high above the River Mulde on treacherously rocky terrain.

 The winter of 1940 saw 30 British soldiers, under the command of Lieutenant Airey Neave, imprisoned within the castle walls.
 After attempting to escape on numerous occasions, specialist Colditz historian Michael Booker, writes that they decided their best chance of absconding was by digging a tunnel.